Vittal-Shindhe2001/job_portal_client/README.md

 ## Core Features:
 1. User Profiles: Separate registration and customized profiles for job seekers and employers, allowing for tailored experiences.
 2. Job Listings: Employers can post job vacancies with detailed descriptions, required qualifications, and other pertinent details.
-3. Advanced Search & Filters: Enables job seekers to efficiently find job listings based on location, industry.
+3. Advanced Search & Filters: Enables job seekers to efficiently find job listings based on location, and industry.

 ## Objectives:
 1. Accessibility: To create an accessible platform that caters to diverse job seekers and employers, removing geographical and logistical barriers.